codexrayhan/MakingCalcualator_java/README.md

 # MakingCalcualator_java
-I made a digital calcualator with the using of java for my java class assignment.
+I made a digital calcualator with the using of java for my java lab course class assignment.